ogcio/life-events/documentation/docs/testing.md

 We are starting to add testing to our pipelines, as not all apps have e2e or unit tests we have added an echo comment to the package.json file so we can use a common pipeline for all projects without pipelines failing because the command does not exist for the app.
 Initially we have UI tests for payments and at least 1 test for most API projects (excluding upload and mock api).

 Current commands used and mapped to the shared building block pipelines:
-"test:smoke:e2e" - used for smoke tests on depolyment to develop (staging comming soon) "test:regression:e2e" - runs all tests overnight against develop (comming soon) "test" - runs unit tests (not yet implemented in all projects or in the pipeline)
+"test:smoke:e2e" - used for smoke tests on deployment to dev (staging coming soon) "test:regression:e2e" - runs all tests overnight against dev (coming soon) "test" - runs unit tests (not yet implemented in all projects or in the pipeline)

 Next steps: